Eye Health 101: A Lesson in Healthy Vision

 According to reports, there are nearly 42,000 sports-related eye injuries in the United States each year, with children making up a majority of these injuries.

-“Make sure your child wears protective eyewear when playing sports or participating in recreational activities, and avoid purchasing toys with sharp or protruding parts,” Yu recommends.
+“Make sure your child wears protective eyewear when playing sports or participating in recreational activities, and avoid purchasing toys with sharp or protruding parts,” Galiza recommends.
 “Since many keiki in Hawaii are involved in outdoor activities all year-round, they should also wear sunglasses that offer full protection from UV-A and UV-B radiation.
 Limiting or giving breaks from screen time can also avoid problems such as eye fatigue, blurry vision and dry eyes.

-“Vision problems can greatly impact a child’s learning, but problems that are caught early can often have more successful treatment,” Yu says.
+“Vision problems can greatly impact a child’s learning, but problems that are caught early can often have more successful treatment,” Galiza says.
 “With their parents’ help, keiki can start having healthy habits while they’re young and have healthy vision for life!”

 Published on: August 30, 2017